15 Natural Remedies for Fungal Skin Infections

 What should you do?

-Mix the two ingredients and apply it to the affected area with the help of gauze.
+- Mix the two ingredients and apply them to the affected area with the help of gauze.

-Tea tree oil is an exceptional anti-fungal agent that also prevents the fungus from propagating to other areas of the body.
+Tea tree oil is a natural anti-fungal agent that also prevents the fungus from propagating to other areas of the body.
 A study published in Skin Pharmacology supports this claim and suggests that tea tree oil can even be helpful for problems like dandruff.

 Turmeric has been recognized as a good natural antimycotic.
-This property is due to its high curcumin content.
+This property seems to come from its high curcumin content.
 It can also be used in two ways:

 - Locally: apply it to the affected area and leave it for a couple of hours, then rinse.

-- Ingested: as an infusion with milk and honey.
+- Ingest it: take it as an infusion with milk and honey.

 14. Colloidal silver